MAI-Glockchen/SWE_SocialMediaPlatform/README.md

 # SWE_SocialMediaPlatform
-Simple social media platform that s build as a excercise to understand and use software engineering concepts.
+Simple social media platform built as an exercise to understand and use software engineering concepts.

 # Branching Model & Workflow